Xilinx/meta-xilinx-tools/README.md

 See [XSCT Build Instructions](README.xsct.bsp.md) for XSCT build workflows.

+## Deprecation Notice

+XSCT has been deprecated.
+All non Microblaze XSCT BSPs will be deprecated in version 2026.1, while Microblaze will be end-of-life in 2026.2.
+Users are advised to start new projects with the SDT workflow, and transition Microblaze to Microblaze-V.

 ## Maintainers, Mailing list, Patches

 Please send any patches, pull requests, comments or questions for this layer to